wmutschl/mutschler.eu/content/linux/install-guides/fedora-btrfs.md

 - there is no need for a swap partition as Fedora creates a [SwapOnZram](https://fedoraproject.org/wiki/Changes/SwapOnZRAM) during start-up
 - automatic system snapshots and easy rollback similar to *zsys* using:
    - [Timeshift](https://github.com/teejee2008/timeshift) which will regularly take (almost instant) snapshots of the system
-   - [timeshift-autosnap-dnf](https://github.com/wmutschl/timeshift-autosnap-dnf) which will automatically run Timeshift on any dnf operation and also keep a backup of your EFI partition inside the snapshot
+   - [timeshift-autosnap-dnf](https://github.com/wmutschl/timeshift-autosnap-dnf) which will automatically run Timeshift on any dnf operation and also keep a backup of your EFI partition inside the snapshot (NOT YET)
    - [grub-btrfs](https://github.com/Antynea/grub-btrfs) which will automatically create GRUB entries for all your btrfs snapshots
-- If you need RAID1, follow this guide: [Fedora 33 btrfs-luks-raid1](../fedora-btrfs-raid1)

 With this setup you basically get the same comfort of Ubuntu's 20.04's ZFS and *zsys* initiative, but with much more flexibility and comfort due to the awesome [Timeshift](https://github.com/teejee2008/timeshift) program, which saved my bacon quite a few times.
 This setup works similarly well on other distributions, for which I also have [installation guides with optional RAID1](../../install-guides).